missgandhi/Free_Resources/Secure_Web_Practices_Resource_List.md

 ---

-🎯 **This resource list will equip students with theoretical knowledge, practical skills, and essential tools to secure their websites effectively.** 🚀💻
+🎯 **This resource list will equip you with theoretical knowledge, practical skills, and essential tools to secure their websites effectively.** 🚀💻
-Feel free to share and improve! 😊
+Feel free to share with your friends😊